+Question: Did you find the CBOT's website useful?

 Response Count Response %

 Yes 5 55.56%

 No 4 44.44%

 Skipped question 0

-- The website is too busy, too many links to pages, needs to better stream-lined - "I submitted my application for advanced practice approximately 4 months ago and have called on numerous occasions to inquire about my application status to determine if there has been anything that needs to be resubmitted, modified, or adjusted.
+- The website is too busy, too many links to pages, needs to better stream-lined - I submitted my application for advanced practice approximately 4 months ago and have called on numerous occasions to inquire about my application status to determine if there has been anything that needs to be resubmitted, modified, or adjusted.
 Instead of responding to my inquiry I have been redirected a number of times to contact the lead person who has not returned my calls or responded.
 I would sincerely appreciate a response in order for me to progress in my career endeavors. - Under frequently asked questions you might consider putting the correct mailing address to send your renewal to in case like me you lose the envelope.
 Does it get mailed to CBOT 2005 Evergreen St, Ste 2050, SACTO 95815 or State of CA Dept of Consumer Affairs PO BOX 942538 SACTO 94258-0538 ??? - Several of the OT staff I work with have had a horrendous time getting their advanced practice applications processed.
 An excessive amount of time passed, requiring repeated inquiries and resulting in high levels of frustration.
 I firmly believe the CBOT staff and Board do more harm than good in providing services designed to protect the consumer.
 As a tax payer I am appalled by the lack of efficiency demonstrated by this office.
-As an OT, I feel our practice has been severely and unnecessarily restricted."
+As an OT, I feel our practice has been severely and unnecessarily restricted.

-Question: How do ye ou rate the CB OT's website: Strongly agree Agree Neutral Disagree Strongly disagree Response/ Response/ Response/ Response/ Response/ Website is easy to navigate 0 - 0.00% 5 - 55.56% 1 - 11.11% 1 - 11.11% 2 - 22.22% Information is easy to find 0 - 0.00% 6 - 66.67% 1 - 11.11% 1 - 11.11% 1 - 11.11% I regularly visit the Board's website 1 - 11.11% 5 - 55.56% 3 - 33.33% 0 - 0.00% 0 - 0.00% Skipped question 0
+Question: How do you rate the CBOT's website: Strongly agree Agree Neutral Disagree Strongly disagree Website is easy to navigate 0 5 1 1 2 Information is easy to find 0 6 1 1 1 I regularly visit the Board's website 1 5 3 0 0 Skipped question 0

+Question: Have you interacted with any other state licensing/regulatory board or agency?

 Response Count Response %

 Yes 3 33.33%

 No 6 66.67%

 Skipped question 0

-Question: If yes, which state?
+Question: If YES, which state?

 Response Count Response %

 Florida 1 33.33%

 Maryland 1 33.33%

 Massachusetts 1 33.33%

 Skipped question 6

+Question: If you answered YES to "Have you interacted with any other state licensing/regulatory board/agency" please rate our Board:

-Response Count Response %
+Response Count Respon

 Excellent 0 0.00%

-Good 0 0.00%
+Good 0 0

-Neutral 0 0.00%
+Neutral 0 0

 Needs Improvement 2 66.67%

-Poor/ 1 33.33%
+Poor/ Unsatisfactory 1 33.33%

-Unsatisfactory

 Skipped question 6